My name is ————-

 I developed a start-up company, an online platform for professional development and recruiting.
-I drew capital for entire project with nothing more than belief in my idea and very convincing power point presentations.
+I drew capital for the entire project with nothing more than belief in my idea and very convincing PowerPoint presentations.
 Today, My company has thousands of users and is the main professional development platform for several multi-million-dollar tech firms.

-Global change begins from local change, and my country is fertile testing-ground.
+Global change begins from local change, and my country is a fertile testing ground.
 After my MBA, and hopefully following success as a product manager with an Ed-Tech firm, I intend to pilot my own projects in my country’s periphery, targeting underserved populations.

 Harvard is my calling.

 More than being located in my beloved childhood hometown, Harvard Business School is the place that piqued my interest in management sciences.
 I had the opportunity to accompany my dad to HBS courses while he was studying in the Advanced Manager’s Program.
 Sitting in the AMP courses ignited my interest in case studies (I ended up reading every study in my father’s folder!), and I enjoyed in-depth discussions with professors like Richard Vietor and Guhan Subramanian.
 I am fortunate to be able to continue my interaction with HBS through reading articles and case studies on the IBM learning portal.

 Harvard is the quintessential learning experience.
 Through innovations in EdTech, I believe the Harvard standard can become a worldwide education standard.

 I’m an adventurer, a risk-taker, a challenge seeker.
 I’m an educator, a leader, an entrepreneur, and a social innovator.